igor53627/voidgun/README.md

 The `voidgun-proxy` crate provides a privacy-via-proxy RPC server that sits between your wallet and the Ethereum network.
 It intercepts JSON-RPC calls and routes privacy-related operations through the Railgun pool.

+`voidgun-proxy` is a **standalone binary**.
+It works with **any Ethereum-compatible JSON-RPC endpoint** (public providers, self-hosted nodes, or Tenderly VNet) via the `--upstream` flag.
+There is no dependency on reth or any execution-layer plugin.

 ### Usage

 ```bash